No Mercy (pop band): 2000–present: Singles and current status

 In 2002, a single, "Don't Let Me Be Misunderstood" featuring guitarist Al Di Meola, was released to gauge support for No Mercy's third album.
 The record producer decided instead to rework the songs for solo artist Daniel Lopes' debut album, Shine On, in 2003.
 The band would guest feature in that album, on the track "Summer Angel".

 In October 2007, No Mercy released their third album, Day By Day, under a new Australian-based independent record label, Show No Mercy Entertainment Pty Ltd, and via iTunes.

 On December 16, 2011 No Mercy released the single "Shed My Skin" featuring Stan Kolev via iTunes.

 Guitarist and lead vocalist Marty Cintron performs in Europe under the No Mercy name.

-In popular culture

-No Mercy's version of the La Bouche song "Where Do You Go" (Ocean Drive Mix) was featured in the 1998 American comedy film A Night at the Roxbury.

-A No Mercy song was also used on the ABC-TV series Lois and Clark.
+In 2021, Frank Farian released a cover of the eighties song "Cherish" by Kool & the Gang.
+He made also a mix version of it with the song "Rivers of Babylon", on which No Mercy collaborated.